InteractScience: Programmatic and Visually-Grounded Evaluation of Interactive Scientific Demonstration Code Generation: Experiments

 \paragraph{Results on Multimodal LLMs with Reference Snapshots as Input.} To evaluate the impact of reference visual context, we test several multimodal LLMs by providing them with varying numbers of reference snapshots as part of the input.
 The models include GPT-5, GPT-4o, Gemini-2.5-Pro, and Qwen2.5-VL-72B-Instruct.

-As shown in Figure~\ref{fig:comparison_image}, adding reference snapshots generally provides modest improvements across all metrics.
-For example, GPT-5’s PFT slightly increases from 39.47\% to 42.53\% and CLIP scores improve from 71.95 to 73.51 as more images are added.
-VLM-judge scores show a similar trend, though fluctuations are observed depending on the model and number of images.
-Notably, some models, such as Qwen2.5-VL-72B-Instruct, experience occasional drops in certain metrics when additional snapshots are included, suggesting that extra visual input can sometimes introduce confusion rather than aid reasoning. \emph{These results indicate that reference snapshots can enhance multimodal understanding and visual fidelity, but the effect is model-dependent and not uniformly beneficial.}
+As shown in Figure~\ref{fig:comparison_image}, adding reference snapshots generally provides modest, model-dependent improvements, with GPT-5's PFT increasing from 39.47\% to 42.53\% and CLIP improving from 71.95 to 73.51, while Qwen2.5-VL-72B-Instruct occasionally degrades.
+These results suggest that snapshots help models capture visual style and layout, but the harder bottleneck is grounding the depicted state in the correct scientific or algorithmic semantics.
+A concrete case study is provided in Appendix~\ref{apdx:mm-case-study}.

+To quantify the complementarity of the two tracks, Table~\ref{tab:pft-vqt-correlation} reports per-problem Spearman correlations between PFT and VQT metrics on 143 problems for four models.
+All correlations are low ($\rho < 0.32$), confirming that functional correctness and visual/scientific fidelity are not interchangeable.
+The weakest model, Qwen3-8B, has the highest correlation, suggesting that global failure can depress both tracks simultaneously, whereas stronger models often pass one dimension while failing the other.